-A dual occupancy is a term given to describe two dwellings on one lot of land.
-Dual occupancy developments provide significant benefits to the developer and/or investor through achieving the highest and best use of their chosen location, resulting in equity gains, increased rental, and greater flexibility.
-Typically, a dual occupancy takes one of the following forms:
+Dual occupancy is a term given to describe two dwellings on one lot of land.
+This kind of developments provide significant benefits to the developer and/or investor through achieving the highest and best use of their chosen location, resulting in equity gains, increased rental, and greater flexibility.
+Typically, you will find a dual occupancy in of the following forms:

 Benefits for investors

-Developing a dual occupancy has a number of substantial benefits for investors over developing a single dwelling on one lot.
-When a developer chooses to construct two dwellings on the one lot (i.e. a dual occupancy), they have the option of leaving two dwellings on one title, or subdividing and creating two titles which creates a substantial equity uplift.
-By creating a new lot, our clients are able to create two new houses and sell them individually.
-This can result in an equity gain of typically $80,000 to $200,000.
+Developing a dual occupancy has enormous benefits for investors!
+When a developer chooses to construct two dwellings on the one lot (i.e. a dual occupancy), they have the option of leaving two dwellings on one title, or, subdividing and creating two titles which creates a substantial equity uplift.

-By subdividing, the developer has created two (2) titles and thus has the flexibility option of keeping both, selling one/keeping one, or selling both, depending on the developers motivations.
-This flexibility is something unique to multiple dwelling construction.
+By subdividing, the developer has created two (2) titles and so has the flexibility option of keeping both, selling one/keeping one, or selling both.
 Overall, dual occupancy development provides significant benefits to the developer/investor through achieving the highest and best use of their chosen location, resulting in equity gains, increased rental, and greater flexibility.